Note only selected works have been shown here. For a more complete list, do refer to my LinkedIn page.

 * I have also copyedited academic papers and theses.

-* Principal investigator (contract basis) with the Disabled People’s Association (DPA), for a research project done in conjunction with the Institute of Policy Studies (IPS)
+* Principal investigator with the Disabled People’s Association (DPA), for a research paper “Discrimination Faced by People With Disabilities in the Workplace” done in conjunction with the Institute of Policy Studies (IPS)

 * Researcher and writer on disability case studies for Singapore Management University